What Is a Health Insurance Claim?

 8. 8

-If your claim is denied or you are unsatisfied with the settlement, review your policy's appeal process.
-You may need to provide additional information or correct any errors in the initial claim.
+If your insurer denies your claim or you're unsatisfied with the settlement, review the health insurance claim appeal process outlined in your policy.
+You may need to provide additional information and supporting documentation or correct any errors in the initial claim.

 9. 9